Cart (empty) 0

 In stock

-Some videos showing flour mites in motion :
+A few videos showing flour mites in motion :

-Sources of this file :
+Sources for this file :

 https://www.phadia.com/en/Products/Allergy-testing-products/ImmunoCAP-Allergen-Information/Mites/Allergens/Acarus-siro/